dwyl/learn-redis/README.md

 If you don't get *overwhelmed* by lots of new words and want a sneak peek
-at the all the cool commands you can use in Redis check: http://redis.io/commands But we're getting ahead of ourselves, lets focus on the basics first.
+at the all the cool commands you can use in Redis check: http://redis.io/commands But we're getting *ahead of ourselves*, lets focus on the basics first.

 ### Use Case